What is a Lay Carmelite and how Do I Become One?

 Do you feel that there is something missing in your life?
 Do you feel that you might like to be closer to Jesus Christ, walk nearer to Him, and be more like Him?
 Do you feel that there is never the correct time to pray, or even just the time to pray?
 If you answered YES to any of these questions, then perhaps Carmel and the life of a lay Carmelite is exactly what you are looking for.

-Third Order Carmelites (TOC) are lay people who are over 17 years of age and who are Catholics who are in hill communion with the Church.
+Third Order Carmelites (TOC) are lay people who are over 17 years of age and who are Catholics who are in full communion with the Church.
 They are called to live more deeply their baptismal promises.
 The lay Carmelite follows the mission of Carmel (which is also the mission of the Church) which is to trans¬form the secular world after the teachings of Jesus.
 This is accomplished through the Carmelite charism and dedication to prayer, community and service.
 Most important is to remember that being a lay Carmelite is not just a devotion added to life; it is a way of life-a vocation.

 Each lay Carmelite is associated with a specific lay community which meets each month for a community meeting and an ongoing formation meeting for those who have been professed.
 Individuals who are in different stages of formation meet for the community meeting and then separately for their formation.
 As lay Carmelites, we are asked to pray morning and evening prayer from Christian Prayer: Liturgy of the Hours; spend time each day in lectio divina, which is prayerful reading of the scriptures, with contemplation, quietly sitting in the presence of God and being receptive to the voice of God.
 We are to participate fully in the life of our community and in the bigger community of Carmel.
 We are to give some form of service to benefit those less fortu¬nate, which completes the mission of Carmel.
 As Brother Lawrence of the Resurrection tells us: we are to continually practice living in the presence of God.
 Being a lay Carmelite is a very busy and fulfilling life practice.